rolandoislas/PeripheralsPlusOne/docs/turtle_upgrades/gardening_turtle.md

 # Gardening Turtle

----

-The Gardening Turtle Upgrade is a turtle upgrade which allows turtles to get how grown a crop is as a percentage and use bonemeal on plants.
-It is crafted with wheat seeds and a turtle.
+The Gardening Turtle Upgrade is a turtle upgrade which allows turtles to get the age of a crop is as a percentage and use bonemeal on plants.

 ## Functions
 | Function | Returns | Description |